The number-one question my OT friends ask me is whether or not they should be AOTA members.

 If you are passionate about national advocacy…

-You must belong to the AOTA if you desire to give to the American Occupational Therapy Political Action Committee, above and beyond the 35% designated by your AOTA membership.
-This organization is technically separate from the AOTA, but the two are closely associated.
+You must belong to the AOTA if you wish to give to the American Occupational Therapy Political Action Committee (above and beyond the 35% of your membership dues).
+This organization is technically separate from AOTA, but the two are closely associated.

 If you are passionate about advancing research…

-The American Occupational Therapy Foundation (AOTF) is a non-profit that gives scholarships and grants for research.
-This organization is also closely affiliated with the AOTA, but you can donate to the cause without being a member.
+The American Occupational Therapy Foundation (AOTF) is a non-profit that awards scholarships and research grants.
+This organization is also closely affiliated with AOTA, but you can donate to the cause without being a member.

 If you want to be a member of the World Federation of Occupational Therapists (WFOT)…